veroeb/proyecto-asistente-cursos-2024/.github/pull_request_template.md

 - [ ] Unit tests pass locally with my changes.
 - [ ] I have tested this code in different environments.
 - [ ] I have updated the documentation as necessary.

-## Additional Comments (if any)

-[Any additional information that may be relevant for reviewers.]

-## Assigned

-[Mention assigned reviewers if you have already assigned someone or leave it blank for reviewers to be automatically assigned.]